Learning and teaching practical wisdom

 I fear I have fallen afoul of my own critique in writing this newsletter, and I’ve given you all a great deal of examples of the thing I am trying to teach without telling you how it all fits together.
 In my defence, this is because telling you how it all fits together is very hard, and hasn’t always been clear to me either.

 Anyway, let me have a try at explaining.
-What I am trying to teach you is practical wisdom - the ability to know what to do.
+What I am trying to teach you is practical wisdom - the ability to know what to do2.

-Other people I know who I think are trying to teach practical wisdom are David Chapmanand Cedric Chin.
-We’re all working on some different aspect of the problem - Cedric is largely focused on practical wisdom in business, I’m largely focused on it in day to day living, and David Chapman is I think focused on a more top down view of how it shapes our lives writ large.
+Other people I know who I think are trying to teach practical wisdom are David Chapman3 and Cedric Chin.4 We’re all working on some different aspect of the problem - Cedric is largely focused on practical wisdom in business, I’m largely focused on it in day to day living, and David Chapman is I think focused on a more top down view of how it shapes our lives writ large.

 I think to a large degree most writing is in some sense sharing specific pieces of practical wisdom, but the thing that I think makes the three of us somewhat unusual (although far from unique), is that we’re actually trying to show what it’s like to have practical wisdom, and to teach people how to acquire it, rather than purely sharing the results of it.